calnix/stakingPro/Documentation/ContractExplanations.md

 - Only the vault creator can update fees
 - Creator can only decrease their creator fee factor
 - Total of all fees cannot exceed 50% [MocaToken stakers receive at least 50% of rewards]

-### fees and rewards

-fees are levied on the gross amount of rewards accrued by the vault.

-- creatorFee: levied to pay for the creation of the vault
-- nftStakingFee: levied to pay for the staking of NFTs
-- rpStakingFee: levied to pay for the staking of RP

-rewards accrued by a vault are paid out to it's stakers of moca tokens.

-- moca stakers earn rewards less of fees; token rewards or staking power.
-- moca stakers do not levy any fees.

 ## activateCooldown